Collin Taylor: Oklahoma City Yard Dawgz

 After going undrafted in 2010, Taylor was assigned to the Oklahoma City Yard Dawgz of the Arena Football League (AFL).
-The only game in which Taylor played for the Yard Dawgz came on May 28, when he had an interceptions for touchdown against the Alabama Vipers.
+The only game in which Taylor played for the Yard Dawgz came on May 28, when he had an interception return for a touchdown against the Alabama Vipers.
 He was released before the season's end.

 Tulsa Talons

 Shortly after his release, Taylor joined the Tulsa Talons.
 The Talons were short on players due to injury, so they offered Taylor a chance to return to his natural position of wide receiver, and he scored a touchdown on just his second career professional reception.

 Reading Express

-Taylor joined the Reading Express of the Indoor Football League in 2011.
+Taylor joined the Reading Express of the Indoor Football League (IFL) in 2011.
 He was 3rd on the team with 651 yards receiving and had 15 touchdowns, as the Express went 8–6 and lost in the IFL United Conference Semi-Finals.

 Iowa Barnstormers

 Taylor joined the Iowa Barnstormers in 2012.
 Taylor re-signed with the Barnstormers for the 2013 season.